 - the description of the content of every individual courses; - the number of hours of lectures and the number of hours of studio spent on each course: - the number of terms in an academic year; - the number of weeks of studies per term. - (vii) Certified true copy of the official translation of the university calendar if original document is not in French or English.
-(Note: we only require the translation of the sections related to your programme in architecture). - (viii) List of the academic design projects completed throughout the program in architecture, as well as a brief description of each project in a maximum of 4 pages.
-This should be done by the appliquant. - (ix) Portfolio of academic design.
-Although the submission of a portfolio of academic design work is not mandatory with the initial application, it is strongly recommended that applicants submit one in order to expedite the certification process.
+(Note: we only require the translation of the sections related to your program me in architecture). - (viii) List of the academic design projects completed throughout the program in architecture, as well as a brief description of each project in a maximum of 4 pages.
+This should be done by the applicant - (ix) Portfolio of academic design.
+Although the submission of a portfolio of academic design work is not mandatory with the initial application, it is strongly recommended that applicants submit one in order to expedite the certification process. - When submitting a portfolio of school work, it should be made of copies (no originals) of individual work produced within a regular design studio of the Architectural programme.
+The portfolio shall include at least the final (last) design project of the said program and/or two other projects produced in the last two years of the program.